kubernetes/community/governance.md

 # Project Roles

 Kubernetes is a large project.
+It is necessarily a group effort.

 There are many ways to participate and contribute.
+We value all forms of constructive contributions, no matter how small, even if not explicitly described below.

-Roles that are currently assumed by different participants are described below.
+Roles that are currently assumed by project participants are described below.

 Code and documentation contributors:
 - **[New Contributor](https://github.com/kubernetes/contrib/issues/1090)**: a